ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> All our knowledge begins with the senses, proceeds then to the understanding, and ends with reason.
-There is nothing higher than reason.
+> Feeling and longing are the motive forces behind all human endeavor and human creations.
 >
-> - Immanuel Kant
+> - Albert Einstein
 <!-- END_JOKE_SECTION -->